kevinrae001/kevinrae001.github.io/_projects/VacuumDistillation/index.md

 ## Design approach

 ### 1) Process sizing (vacuum distillation fundamentals)
-- Defined the operating pressure range and temperature targets to achieve separation at reduced boiling temperature.
+- Defined the operating pressure range and temperature targets to achieve separation at reduced boiling temperature
-- Estimated condenser duty and cooling requirements from mass/energy balance assumptions.
+- Estimated condenser duty and cooling requirements from mass/energy balance assumptions
-- Considered operability constraints (startup, steady operation, shutdown, draining/cleaning).
+- Considered operability constraints (startup, steady operation, shutdown, draining/cleaning)

 ### 2) Column design (stage estimation)
-- Used the **Fenske equation** as an initial sizing tool to estimate theoretical stage requirements and guide column configuration decisions.
+- Used the **Fenske equation** as an initial sizing tool to estimate theoretical stage requirements and guide column configuration decisions
-- Translating stage requirements into a practical column build (packing/plates, height, mounting, insulation, serviceability).
+- Translated stage requirements into a practical column build (packing/plates, height, mounting, insulation, serviceability)

 ![Distillation schematic (context for column sizing)]({{ img }}fenske.png) *Reference schematic used to communicate column concepts and flow paths.*

 ### 3) Mechanical design and buildability
-- Structured the assembly for shop fabrication and field integration (mounting strategy, access points, and routing).
+- Structured the assembly for shop fabrication and field integration (mounting strategy, access points, and routing)
-- Designed the frame and supports to keep the column aligned and stable while allowing safe access for operators.
+- Designed the frame and supports to keep the column aligned and stable while allowing safe operator access
-- Incorporated practical maintenance needs: cleaning access, drainability, and component replacement considerations.
+- Built in maintenance needs: cleaning access, drainability, and component replacement considerations

 ## What I delivered
 - 3D CAD assembly and key part models
 - Detailed drawing package for fabrication and assembly
 - Bill of materials (BOM) and build notes
 - Commissioning support (fit-up, alignment, leak checks, and operational shakedown)

 ## Notes / lessons learned

-- Vacuum systems reward obsessive attention to sealing, routing, and service access.
+- Vacuum systems reward obsessive attention to sealing, routing, and service access
-- Structural stiffness and alignment matter more than they look like they should—especially with tall columns.
+- Structural stiffness and alignment matter more than they look like they should—especially with tall columns
-- Designing for cleaning/draining early saves major rework later.
+- Designing for cleaning/draining early saves major rework later

----